eclipse-tractusx/sig-release/.github/ISSUE_TEMPLATE/3_product_release_checks.md

 labels: compliance, documentation, "security analysis", "test results"
 ---

+## Release Info

+Please provide information on what you want to be included in the Eclipse Tractus-X release.
+If you are not owner of this issue, please provide the information as comment to the issue.

+**Version to be included in Eclipse Tractus-X release**: *version placeholder*

+**Leading product repository:** *repository link*

 # Compliance Verifications

 This issue tracks all compliance related checks, that need to be performed for a product release in Eclipse Tractus-X.